 Sub-criterion C1: Reproductive Areas

-Criterion Ci applies as the locally occurring Irrawaddy population only occupies the bays and estuaries within the IMMA, where they occur year-round with young calves having been observed within groups (as well as mating behaviour), with their group sizes ranges between 3 to 12 individuals (Kreb, 2008).
-Calves of Sousa chinensis have been observed in the month of April with total best-estimated group sizes between 11 to 15 individuals (Kreb, 2008).
+Criterion C1 applies as the locally occurring Irrawaddy population only occupies the bays and estuaries within the IMMA, where they occur year-round with young calves having been observed within groups (as well as mating behaviour) (Kreb, 2008).
+Calves of Indo-Pacific humpback dolphins, Sousa chinensis, have been observed in the month of April with total best-estimated group sizes between 11 to 15 individuals (Kreb, 2008).

 Sub-criterion C2: Feeding Areas

-Sperm whales have been recorded to undertake repeated long-dive and respiration behaviour has been observed for sperm whales during 5 out of 8 sightings at more or less similar locations.
-These observations indicate the likely feeding activities of up to a max of 6 sperm whales within a visible distance range of several kilometres between each individual, pair or small group of maximum 4 individuals in the months of May, June August, October.
-Sousa chinensis was also observed in April 2008 to be mud feeding at only a maximum of 2.5 m of depth in the Berau estuary, and were observed several times to perform head stands with their tailstock vertical out of the water while shaking their body.
+Sperm whales have been recorded to undertake repeated long-dives and respiration behaviour has been observed for sperm whales during 5 out of 8 sightings at more or less similar locations.
+These observations indicate the likely feeding activities.
+A maximum of 6 sperm whales have been observed, with observations in the months of May, June, August, and October.
+Sousa chinensis was also observed in April 2008 to be mud feeding in the Berau estuary, and were observed several times to perform head stands with their tailstock vertical out of the water while shaking their body.